Tuesday, June 8, 2010

 Migration

 I’d planned on making the trip to the Skagit valley in January.
 A book packager I was working with told me to wait, pointing out I could combine the trip with research I’d be doing in British Columbia.
 By the end of January the book was in doubt.
 I plugged away at a technical assignment, reading hundreds of pages of laws.
 By the last week in February, I’d finished.
 Though it would be the end of a steady paycheck for a little while, I felt like celebrating, even if gas was $3.30 a gallon, a near record so far in 2008.
 Before prudence could get the better of me, I put my binoculars and a change of clothes in the car and headed north.
 It was early March and I knew it was now or never for this year, anyway.
-Before much longer, wintering swans and snow geese would leave the Skagit valley to nest in Canada.
+Before much longer, wintering swans and snow geese would leave the Skagit valley to nest in the tundra.

 From Portland, it’s not a bad drive on I-5.
-I crossed the Columbia River at about 10:10 a.m. and arrived at the LaConner exit at 2 p.m.
+I crossed the Columbia River at 10:10 a.m. and arrived at the LaConner exit at 2 p.m.
 There were about 200 swans in a field along the west side the interstate before I reached the exit.
 On a clear day, the Cascades are a majestic backdrop to the east.
 This day, though, they were shrouded by clouds, making it easier to focus on birds.
 My first stop was a parking lot on Fir Island, a fan-shaped estuary where alternating fingers of land and water from the Skagit River meet Puget Sound.
 The lot was half full as people came to watch snow geese descend in a field adjacent to the Sound.
 There were close to 8000 of the geese, with more arriving each minute.
 I walked up to a fence, joining other birders.
 The geese, white with black wing tips, seemed to greet each other, so much honking.
 The juveniles were present in almost equal numbers, easily distinguishable by their gray feathers.

 After so much anticipation, I stood there, present, taking in the sight and sound of snow geese.
 I turned, and there, in a large, deciduous tree, were two adult bald eagles and what looked to be a fairly new nest.
 Turning back to the Sound, I walked out, seeing a few ducks in the distance before returning to the geese.
 By now, another section of the field had turned from green to white and black and gray.